Pontins

-Pontins was a British company operating holiday parks in the United Kingdom, founded in 1946 by Fred Pontin.
+Pontins is a British company operating holiday parks in the United Kingdom, founded in 1946 by Fred Pontin.
 It was acquired by Britannia Hotels in 2011.

 Pontins specialises in offering half-board and self-catering holidays featuring entertainment at resorts, or "holiday parks", as they have branded them.
-Accommodation is usually in the form of chalets (which Pontins calls "apartments").
+Accommodation is usually in the form of chalets, which Pontins calls "apartments".

 In 2022, it was rated the worst British holiday park chain out of a field of 19 in a survey by consumer association Which?

-As of April 2024, two of the remaining Pontins resorts (Brean Sands and Pakefield) were closed to the public for a temporary but extended period due to serving as accommmodation for construction workers on nearby projects.
+At its peak, Pontins operated over thirty sites although most have since closed.
+In 2024, three remained: Brean Sands (the last surviving traditional Pontins camp) and two adults-only sites at Sand Bay and Pakefield.

+However, As of August 2026, only Sand Bay was open to the public, with Brean Sands and Pakefield both in temporary use as workers' accommodation.